Learning Multi-Aspect Item Palette: A Semantic Tokenization Framework for Generative Recommendation: Preliminaries

 \subsection{Semantic Tokenization}

-Semantic tokenization aims to generate shared sub-identifiers that can be linked across different items, based on item content or collaborative insights.
-As illustrated in Figure~\ref{fig:paradigm}, the standard semantic tokenization pipeline~\cite{tiger,lc-rec} consists of an embedder, a quantizer, and a recommender.
+Semantic tokenization approaches aims to generate the semantic identifier, a combination of discrete tokens, that can represent items, and can be shared and linked across different items, based on item content or collaborative insights.
+As illustrated in Table~\ref{fig:comparison}, the standard semantic tokenization pipeline~\cite{tiger,lc-rec} consists of an embedder, a quantizer, and a recommender.

 The embedder, typically a pretrained language model such as SentenceBERT~\cite{sentencebert} or LLaMA~\cite{llama}, is often used because textual features are the primary modality in most recommendation scenarios.
-Leveraging the rich knowledge from pretrained corpora, these embedders generate robust item representations.
+Leveraging the rich knowledge from pretrained corpora, these embedders extract a robust item embedding $\mathbf{e} \in \mathrm{R}^{d}$ based on the corresponding text content with variable length.

-Next, a residual quantizer~\cite{rq-vae} is used to discretize each item embedding into structure-aware tokens, using multi-layer ($L$) codebooks, with each codebook containing $K$ code vectors.
+Next, a residual quantizer~\cite{rq-vae} is used to discretize each item embedding $\mathbf{e}$ into structure-aware discrete tokens, using multi-layer ($L$) codebooks, with each codebook containing $K$ code vectors.
 Each item is (expected to be) mapped to a combination of codes with a length of $L$, where each position is selected from the corresponding codebook.
 Theoretically, the representation space for $L$-layer codebooks is $K^L$, which means that even a much smaller $K$ and $L$ can effectively represent a total of $N$ items, even when $N \gg K$.
 Consequently, the substantial memory required for item embeddings in traditional recommenders, i.e., $N \times D$ where $D$ is the embedding dimension, can be compressed into a significantly smaller, logarithmic space, i.e., $K \times L \times D$.